 From 1865 to 1890 the population of African Americans remained concentrated in the city’s central wards and in other pockets throughout the city.
 On the eve of the First World War, blacks lived in six distinct areas of St. Louis; Elleardsville (The Ville) was the largest.
 In some of these concentrations, population density averaged 82.46 people per acre (the citywide average was 12.4 people per acre).
 Between 1890 and Word War I, westward movement of whites, along with an expanding population and concomitant growth of business and industry, caused drastic changes in black neighborhoods as blacks moved into previously white areas.
 During the years of World War I, the Great Migration of blacks from the South, such as Mississippi, began and brought with it, an influx of African American culture.
 Many people that were a part of the 'Migration' were buried at Greenwood.
 The new black neighborhoods fell into disrepair as well-to-do whites moved away and allowed their property to decline before the black community could fully establish itself.

 Greenwood continued to be well maintained by the Foelsches into the late 1970s.
-In the 1980s it was sold, and since then has experienced severe neglect, abuse and vandalism.
-Because it was not mowed and untended, much of the property has reverted to overgrown field and woods.
-The overgrowth has covered and damaged many grave markers, and is so dense that some sections of the cemetery are impenetrable except in winter months when the vegetation dies back.
+In the 1980s, it was sold, and since then has experienced severe neglect, abuse and vandalism.
+Because it was not mowed and untended, much of the property reverted to overgrown fields and woods.
+The overgrowth has covered and damaged many grave markers, and is so dense that some sections of the cemetery are impenetrable except during the winter months.
 Roads have become rutted and have not been repaired; some have grown impassable by car.
 Area residents began to use the site as a dump, mounting it with household trash, discarded appliances, automobiles, furniture, tires, clothing and debris from construction projects.
-As recently as 2018, new trash was still being dumped at the site.
+As recently as 2018, trash was still being dumped in the cemetery.
 In addition, vandals have broken and toppled numerous grave markers.
-Despite the deteriorating condition of Greenwood, burials continued into the 1990s.
 The cemetery has also been subject to severe erosion.
 In some older sections, erosion has exposed drainage culverts and toppled or dislodged gravestones; other stones have been covered by washed-out soil.
 The collapse of some vaults and caskets has caused further erosion.
 Due to its disastrous condition, human bones have been uncovered and exposed at various points within the site.
 In more accessible parts, especially toward the front of the cemetery, the areas around some graves have been cleared and tended by family members.
+Although in many sections of the cemetery, particularly the older ones, markers are obscured, damaged or missing.
+Many granite blocks, slants and flush markers remain in the newer areas that are kept in good condition.
+There are also many remaining homemade concrete markers.
+Despite the deteriorating condition of Greenwood, burials continued into the 1990s.
 Notable are a number of graves that have been covered by white gravel, an African American burial custom imported from the South.
-Although in many sections of the cemetery, particularly the older ones, markers are obscured, damaged or missing, many granite blocks, slants and flush markers remain in the newer areas that are in good condition.
-There are also many remaining homemade concrete markers.